 What we don’t: Takes some time to break in; below-average dexterity.

 The downside of all this material is that the BD Guide can take some time to break in.
-And even after a few years of consistent use, ours still lacks the flexibility that you get right out of the box with the Hestra Heli, which is similarly warm (one downside of the Gore-Tex liner).
+And even after many days of consistent use, ours still lacks the flexibility that you get right out of the box with the Hestra Heli, which is similarly warm (this is one downside of the Gore-Tex liner).
 It’s a compromise many are willing to make, however, and the Guide is among the most popular ski gloves on the market.
 If you run warm or only head out in mild conditions, you can save money by opting for a glove with lighter insulation and better dexterity, such as the Outdoor Research Arete II or Black Diamond Legend below...
 Read in-depth review

 Black Diamond Mercury Mitts (best ski gloves and mittens)Cuff style: Gauntlet